Now the new EAGLEs are arriving and an exciting second year is about to start. But first let’s take a look back at an enjoyable summer term.

 Back in Würzburg we had quite a few interesting courses from modeling species distribution to yield prediction and other remote sensing applications related to Land and Water management.

 As the summer term was quite short, there was no time to rest.
 The next event was mostly organized by us students.
 The EAGLE summer dialogue was a great opportunity for an exchange between members and alumni of the chair, the DLR-DFD and the students.
 On this joyful evening I dare say we did a quite impressive job as hosts, especially regarding the fact that many of us haven’t organized such a kind of party before.
-My special thanks go to Christopher Conrad and Stefan Dech for providing the necessary support behind the scenes.
+My special thanks go to Stefan Dech for providing the necessary support behind the scenes.

 As I said before we had no time to rest, since the end of term was approaching fast.
 While finishing our assignments some of us also had to prepare for the traditional end of term block courses given by DLR-members.
 So we had a short but quite informative course by Claudia Künzer.
 In combination with the simulated conference constructed by Martin Wegmann it was and intensive finish of a densely packed term full of interesting and informative courses.